soleaf/MintKit/README.md

 ====

 ###Only Use Compiled Library
+*Just copy Files on Release folder and Link Your project!*

-1. Download MintKit any directory.
+1. [Download](https://github.com/soleaf/MintKit/archive/master.zip) or [Clone](github-mac://openRepo/https://github.com/soleaf/MintKit) to any directory.
 2. Copy `mintKit/Release/libMintKit.a`, `headers` to your project folder.
 3. Open your project
-4. Project Setting > Target > Build Phases> Link Binary With Libraries> Add 'libMintKit-Aggregate.a' in your project directory
+4. Project Setting > Target > Build Phases> `Link Binary With Libraries`> Add 'libMintKit-Aggregate.a' in your project directory
-5. … > Build Setting > search `Header Search Paths`  and Add `"$(SRCROOT)/Lib/MintKit/Headers"` ('Lib' is my location.
-If you use other location for MintKit, change it.)
+5. … > Build Setting > search `Header Search Paths`  and Add `"$(SRCROOT)/Lib/MintKit/Headers"` *('Lib' is my location.
+If You use other location for MintKit, change it.)*
 6. Use It! with import headers `MintKit/[header]`

 ```objective-c